-Salvestrol Cream is designed for topical use in combination with at least one capsule of encapsulated salvestrol per day.
-Salvestrol Cream does not work faster or better if more is applied; use only enough to lightly cover the affected area.
-Salvestrol Cream can be applied several times daily, depending on the severity of the problem, over as large an area as necessary, but should not be applied directly to an open sore.
-There are no known allergic reactions to Salvestrol Cream.
+LypoSalve Adaptive Skin Care (the new liposomal form of Salvestrol Cream) is designed for topical use in combination with at least one capsule of encapsulated salvestrol per day.
+LypoSalve Adaptive Skin Care does not work faster or better if more is applied; use only enough to lightly cover the affected area.
+LypoSalve Adaptive Skin Care can be applied several times daily, depending on the severity of the problem, over as large an area as necessary, but should not be applied directly to an open sore.
+There are no known allergic reactions to LypoSalve Adaptive Skin Care.

 Will salvestrols interfere with drug therapies?

 Salvestrols are a food supplement and should not interfere with drug therapies unless such therapies restrict intake of the fruit sources listed on the product label.
 Please note that salvestrol products do not contain naringenin, a compound commonly found in grapefruit which may interact with several CYP enzymes and could therefore interfere with some drug therapies.